Survey and Perspective on Social Emotions in Robotics: Discussion

-From a perspective based on psychological findings, it has been suggested that factors, such as others, group, and evaluation through others, influence evoking social emotions.
-For example, in the "It--Me" axis shown in Figure \ref{fig:itme}, social emotions are categorized according to factors, such as whether the emotion is directed toward oneself or the other.
-According to neurological findings, insura (which acts as a hub in emotional activities), PSTS, TPJ, DMPFC, etc. (involved in mentalizing and acquiring the perspective of others) are involved in interpersonal and social emotions.
-According to Table \ref{table:part}, the active brain regions are different between individual emotions and socially--interpersonal emotions, and it can be observed that common but different activities occur in the brain.
+From a perspective based on psychological findings, it has been suggested that factors such as others, groups, and evaluations through others, influence the emergence of social emotions.
+For example, in the ``It--Me'' axis shown in Figure \ref{fig:itme}, social emotions are categorized according to different factors, such as whether the emotion is directed toward oneself or the other.
+According to neurological findings, the insula (which acts as a hub in emotional activities), PSTS, TPJ, and DMPFC (which is involved in mentalizing and acquiring the perspective of others) are involved in interpersonal and social emotions.
+According to Table \ref{table:part}, the active brain regions are different between individual emotions and social-interpersonal emotions, and it can be observed that common but different activities occur in the brain for these different emotion types.
 However, the robotics studies surveyed in this paper do not mention these important points, such as acquiring the perspective of others.
-Because these studies mainly focus on HRI, it is believed that they are addressing interpersonal emotions, which are a subset of social emotions.
+Because these studies mainly focused on HRI, it is believed that they are addressing interpersonal emotions, which are a subset of social emotions.